tangentsoft/pidp8i/HACKERS.md

 SIMH occasionally exceeds 100-column lines.
 I recommend breaking long lines at 72 columns.
 Call me an 80-column traditionalist.

-BSD `indent` does't understand the `-kr` option, so you can use this alternative on BSD and macOS systems:

-    $ indent -nce -cli4 -nlp -pcs -di1 -i4 -l100 \
-            -bap -ncdb -nfc1 -npsl -nsc FILES...

 When in doubt, mimic what you see in the current code.
 When still in doubt, ask on the mailing list.